 - Vincent Namatjira, Finalist, Archibald Prize 2017, Ramsay Art Prize 2017, Moran Portrait Prize 2017

 The community of Indulkana is located in the far north east of South Australia in the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
 Indulkana is situated close to the Stuart Highway, approximately 400km south of Alice Springs.

-The community was established in the nineteen sixties after the land was returned to the traditional owners.
+The community was established in the 1960s after the land was returned to the traditional owners.
 Many Anangu came to the community after years of employment on neighbouring cattle stations where they had worked as stockmen and station hands.

 The first settlement in the community was along the banks of the Iwantja Creek and gradually, as the population expanded, houses and amenities were built closer to the ridge at the edge of the Indulkana Ranges.